So, you want to ride in Europe?

 Maps do exist of some of the best motorcycling in Europe.
 They are much like our outstanding Butler Motorcycle Maps.
-Some are available on paper while others are available online.
+Some are available on paper, while others are available online.
 FIM-Europe has some excellent maps, by region, available for free.
 Alpentourer is also a great resource.
 Unlike the US, most Europeans and Germans, in particular, have similar spirited road tastes to motorcycles.
-This means a good auto-touring map will also be great for motorcycles, too.
+This means an excellent auto-touring map will also be great for bikes, too.

 Certain countries have certain driving cultures.
 Though incomplete, this should be a pretty good picture of what to expect.

 Austria- Beautiful scenery.
-Very good drivers and riders.
+Excellent drivers and riders.
 Cops like to use radar on the side of the road at the main entrance and exit of towns near the border.
 Police negotiation is possible if stopped.
 You need to purchase a special pass to use their Autobahn.

 Belgium- Pretty mellow.
 Usual speed cameras on freeways and in major cities.

 Czech Republic- Gas is much less expensive.
-Though many places accept Euro, the currency is the Krona (or crown).
+Though many places accept the Euro, the currency is the Krona (or crown).
 Few speed cameras mostly in Prague.
-Much fewer people speak English outside of Prague.
+Few people speak English outside of Prague.

 France- Lane Sharing is widely accepted.
 You must carry a hi-viz vest and wear it if you are broken down on the side of the road.
-Roads leading to Paris are typically very boring.
-Southern and Western France and the alpine region is where it typically gets much more interesting.
+Roads leading to Paris are typically very dull.
+Southern and Western France and the alpine region is where it is much more enjoyable.

 England and the United Kingdom- They love their speed cameras on the motorway.
 London has a congestion tax/fee for cars.
 Bikes are exempt.
 It’s best not to have a car/bike in London until you are ready to get out of the city.
 Riders are excellent.
 Drive on the left side of the street.

 Germany- My favorite!
-Germany is one of the most beautiful and interesting countries in Europe.
+Germany is one of the most beautiful and exciting countries in Europe.
 Certain towns like Stuttgart have a saturation of speed and traffic control cameras.
 Excellent drivers.
-It’s fairly easy to spot speed cameras.
-Technically, lane sharing is not legal.
+It’s not always easy to spot speed cameras and blitzers.
+Technically, lane sharing is not legal or illegal.
 If traffic is backed up, there is no problem if you ride at a reasonable speed.
 Just be respectful.
 10-15KPH over the flow of traffic should be your maximum.
-If you are involved in an accident on the autobahn and you are traveling over 130Kph, you will be automatically deemed at-fault.
-Many insurance companies will not cover you if you are traveling over 130Kph.
+If you are involved in an accident on the autobahn, and you are traveling over 130Kph, you will be automatically deemed at-fault.
+Many insurance companies will not cover you if you are going over 130Kph.
 Bavaria is a rider’s paradise.
 There are extremely few toll roads in Germany.
-One, in particular is just outside of Garmisch.
+One, in particular, is just outside of Garmisch.
 It's a great moto-road.